-Georguiy B., born in 1933, recounts: “The first time I saw local policemen, I was in the courtyard with my grandfather, sawing some wood.
-A man arrived and he asked us if there were Jews around.
-We responded that there were not.
-They left and I saw then that they made my Jewish neighbor get out of her house, then took her with them.
-Later, the inhabitants told us that all the Jews had been brought near the Pripyat River and shot.
-Later, residents took back bodies from the river and buried them in a grave, close to the shore.”
+Georguiy B., born in 1933: “The first time I saw local policemen, I was in the courtyard with my grandfather sawing some wood.
+A man arrived and asked us if there were any Jews around.
+We replied that there were not.
+They left, but I saw them forcing my Jewish neighbor get out of her house and leading her away.
+Later, the locals told us that all the Jews had been taken near the Pripyat river and shot.
+A while later, local residents removed the bodies from the river and buried them in a grave, close to the shore.”
 (Eyewitness N°857, interviewed in Petrikov, on September 25, 2014).

-“At the end of April 1942, at four o’clock in the morning, the gendarmerie, helped by the police, brought all of the 50-60 remaining Jews to the slaughterhouse, 1km northeast of Petrikov.
-Before shooting them, these people were locked in a shed, where they had to undress.
-Then, one by one, we brought them to the shooting.
-For a long time, the bodies were lying on the ground, without being buried.
-It was forbidden to approach them.
+“At the end of April 1942, at four o’clock in the morning, the gendarmerie, helped by the police, led all of the 50-60 remaining Jews to the slaughterhouse, 1 km northeast of Petrikov.
+Before being shot, they were locked in a shed where they had to undress.
+Then, one by one, we led them to the shooting.
+The bodies were remained lying on the ground without being buried for quite a long time.
+It was forbidden to go near them.
 Approximately two weeks later, the local population was ordered to bury the bodies.“ [Act of The Soviet Extraordinary State Commission, RG-22.002M.
 7021-91/22]

-Petrikov is a city situated 175 km southwest of Gomel, which is a district center, as it was before the war.
-Before the war, there was an important Jewish population living mostly in the city center.
+Petrikov is a town situated 175 km southwest of Gomel, and is a district center, as it was before the war.
+There was an important Jewish population living mostly in the city center during the 1930s.
 In 1939, more than 1000 Jews lived in the center.
 Most of them were storekeepers.
 There were two big wooden synagogues and a wooden Jewish school.
 The city was occupied by German troops in July 1941.

-A second aktion was carried out on February 15, 1942, by Germans and Hungarian soldiers who looked for hidden Jews.
-They burned Jewish belongings and houses.
-Some Jews were chased away towards the village of Belki, some 2 kilometers from Petrikov, where they were shot.
-There were around 200 victims on this day.
+A second Aktion was carried out on February 15, 1942, by German and Hungarian soldiers searching for Jews in hiding.
+They burned Jewish belongings and homes.
+Some Jews were chased away towards the village of Belki, some 2 km from Petrikov, where they were shot.
+There were around 200 victims that day.

 According to eyewitnesses interviewed by Yahad, a sale of Jewish clothing was organized on the market square by local policemen.
 In addition to local Jews, there were also executions of the Jews from the nearby villages.
 In autumn 1941, 25 Jews from Ogolitskaya Rudnya were killed in the forest close to Petrikov.